caspervanbavel/s2cnn/install.md

 ```

 This example is small enough to run on a laptop.
 After about 30 minutes I get a test  accuracy of about 95%.
+On cpu-only, it still works but is slower by a factor ~20.